W33atgrav3landr0cks/Fun-Virus/README.md

 # How it works
-This fun virus will run everything located on your computer at the same time.
+This fun virus will run everything located on your computer (nearly) at the same time.